sethyuan/logseq-plugin-tabbed-sidebar/README.en.md

 - The tab bar supports the display of the page icon property.
 - Batch closing tabs is possible through the context menu.
 - Drag to reorder the tabs.
+- Tabs can be pinned.
+A pinned tab is placed on the leftmost part, it is always opened and occupies just the size of an icon.

 ## Usage